quiescentsam/quiescentsam.github.io/_posts/2020/2020-12-23-disable-kerberos-cloudera-manager.md

 ---
 layout: post
 title: How to disable kerberos in a CDH cluster
-subtitle: Dekerberization of hadoop cluster
+subtitle: Sharing my experience and steps followed for Dekerberization of hadoop cluster
 permalink: /blog/disable-kerberos-on-CDH
 date: 2020-12-23 00:00:00 -0400
 comments: true